VulcanJS/vulcan-npm/docusaurus/docs/core/migrating.md

 ---
 title: Migrate
 ---

 # Migration steps and significant changes for each version

 ## To version > v0.6.1

+- VulcanComponents context will no longer include default components as a default:

+  - If you use heavy components like Datatable or SmartForm only on certain page, you might want to load them only where appropriate.
+  - You can safely nest `VulcanComponentsProvider` accross the app, components are merged from root to leaf.
+You may override existing components or define new one lower in the tree where appropriate.

 - i18n React components are now located in the separate package `@vulcanjs/react-i18n`
 - "connectors" are now defined in the "crud.connector" field
 - mutators are now reusable without requiring a full-fledged graphql context, instead simply pass the current user.
   Ensure model callbacks are not using "context" to get other models but instead imports them explicitely
 - mutators hook name is now the model "name" and not graphql "typeName" (since mutators do not depend on graphql)
 - Mutators are exported from `@vulcanjs/crud/server` instead of graphql
 - `@vulcanjs/graphql` no longer exports server code, use `@vulcanjs/graphql/server` where relevant